VyperGroup/aero/docs/FAQ.md

 # FAQ

-## What are aero's priorites?
+## What are aero's priorities?

+1. Easy to understand and serves the test of time as a great example of how to build a proxy
-1. Site support
+2. Site support
-2. Efficiency
+3. Efficiency
+4. Browser support as far back as 15 years
-3. Easy to implement / interopabillity with other proxies.
+5. Easy to implement / interoperability with other proxies.
 To the extend of making libraries that other proxies can use.
-If you see "for proxies" in the heading of the Markdown it means that it can generate a bundle independent of aero.
+If you see "for proxies" in the heading of the Markdown doc, it can generate a bundle independent of aero.
-4. Easy to understand